 Q: What kinds of resources do you have for educators?

 A: RandomKid sets aside 10% of all funds raised through our site to support providing services and funding for future youth that come to us to launch their ideas to help others.
-We call it a pay-it-forward fund because the success of one group to help the world today empowers another group of youth to benefit the world tomorrow.
+We call it a pay-it-forward community fund because the success of one group to help the world today empowers another group of youth to benefit the world tomorrow.
 It's a domino effect.
 You can dip into the fund as many times as you need to.
-All efforts must be charitable/educational, the funds must be used to generate a return for your cause, and the funds must be returned to the seed fund pool plus 10% of the funds raised as a result of the seed grant.
+All efforts must be charitable/educational, the funds must be used to generate a return for your cause, 10% of the funds raised must be added to the community pool, and all impact numbers must be reported.
 To receive funding, apply using this form.

 A: We pay for the initial costs of your product.
-After the first funds are generated through your sales, we pay ourselves back for our investment without taking any additional funds.
-Any youth, youth group or school that raises funds through RandomKid must submit all funds to us and we will distribute to your cause/s.
+After the first funds are generated through your sales, we pay ourselves back for our investment plus 10% to the community fund, without taking any additional funds.

 A: All checks must be made out to RandomKid, with your project name noted in the memo.
 Once your checks are received and cleared, we will manually raise your thermometer to reflect those donations.
 If you have received funding from RandomKid, you must submit a check every 30 days for any funds collected so our pay-it-forward seed fund pool is accessible to others.